MMZK1526/Haskell-Graphs/README.md

       * The directed graph to be modified.
     * **Result:**
       * A new directed graph that removes the given arcs from the original graph.
-    * Pre: the node in the arc list are in the graph.
+    * Pre: The node in the arc list are in the graph.

   * `removeUArcs :: [(Int, Int)] -> a -> a`
     * Removes the undirected arcs specified by the list of pairs in the first argument;